-Details of the called-up and fully paid share capital are set out in note 18 to the consolidated financial statements.
+Details of the called-up and fully paid share capital are set out in note 20 to the consolidated financial statements.
 The rights and obligations attaching to the shares and the powers of the directors are set out in the Articles of Association, copies of which can be obtained from Companies House.
-There are no restrictions on the voting rights attached to the shares and no person holds securities carrying special rights with regard to control.
+There are no restrictions on the voting rights attached to the shares and no person holds securities carrying special rights regarding control.